kammitama5/kammitama5.github.io/_posts/2024-05-02-Thursday-May-2nd.md

 and how someone even mentioned a paper I co-authored, but they literally called it "most famous person on the paper"'s work.
 Like seriously, what the heck?
 Am I just the drummer!?
-It reminded me of that part in the movie, "Almost Famous", in which the band members are pissed off by the fact that their faces are not included in the t-shirt / merchandise for the band; only the lead singer's is.
+It reminded me of that part in the movie, "Almost Famous", in which the band members are pissed off by the fact that their faces are not included in the t-shirt / merchandise for the band; only the lead guitarist's ([Russell's](https://www.youtube.com/watch?v=6OPp0MyQfoM)) is (see the clip "The T-shirt is everything").
 Even when you do things that lead to credibility, you aren't even acknowledged; only the people who already have it are.
 - They were discussing it and I thought well, I could say something, but then I sort of mumbled something like "whatever, I'm going to stay out of that", as they surmised various things about the work, and then I added a little context to